Please note: At your instructor's discretion,

 the importance-of-God measure is 8.25, which is

 significant at the <.000 level.
-In other words, if
+In other words, if we

-average.
-And separate t-test (because the partisanship
+separate t-test (because the partisanship variable was

-Republicans should always be higher than the national
+always be higher than the national average.

-average.
-To see if men or women also are different
+To see if men or women also

-from the national average for this religiosity
+are different from the national average for this

-Split File -> Compare Groups and swap out the
+Data-> Split File -> Compare Groups and swap out the

-variable D14 for the gender variable (we would leave
+variable D14 for the gender variable (we would leave the

 -